-This Is the Secret to Storing Every Type of Fruit and Vegetable So They Last Longer
+The Secret to Storing Every Type of Fruit and Vegetable

 Fact: The United States throws away 150,000 tons of food daily.
-And on average, around $1,500 worth of food is wasted per year in each household.
-Out of everything edible we waste, fruits and vegetables account for 39 percent of America's total.
+On average, each household wastes around $1,500 worth of food per year.
+And fruits and vegetables account for 39 percent of this loss.

-The good news is that a few simple tricks could have a massive impact on the environment (and on our grocery expenses) to reduce the amount of fresh produce we toss every day.
+The good news: With a few simple tricks to reduce the amount of fresh produce we toss, we could have a massive impact on the environment (and on our grocery expenses).

-The experts at Space Station helped us pull together this handy guide for storing fresh foods smarter—because the longer your produce, meat, and more lasts, the less you trash and repurchase.
+The experts at Space Station helped us pull together this handy guide for storing fresh foods—because the longer your perishables last, the less trash you create.

-Netting for lemons, oranges, and limes is very dangerous to sea life and birds, so these types of fruits should always be bought loose.
-You can keep them out at room temperature, but once citrus fruits are past peak ripeness, storing them in the fridge will help them last longer (same goes for tomatoes and avocados).
-If your citrus starts to turn, you can slice the fruit up and freeze it: frozen citrus is great as ice cubes for drinks.
+Because netting for lemons, oranges, and limes is dangerous to sea life and birds, these fruits should always be bought loose.
+You can keep them out at room temperature, but once they're past peak ripeness, storing them in the fridge will help them last longer.
+(The same goes for tomatoes and avocados.)
+If your citrus starts to turn, you can slice the fruit up and freeze it: Frozen citrus is great as ice cubes for drinks.

-Wash and dry loose leafy salad greens in a salad spinner, then wrap them loosely in paper towels and store in a food storage container to keep the leaves from going soggy.
+Wash and dry loose leafy salad greens in a salad spinner, wrap them loosely in paper towels, and store them in a food storage container to keep the leaves from going soggy.

 Onions and Potatoes